-The default overtemperature threshold as well as overtemperature response may be re-configured or overridden using the OT_FAULT_LIMIT and OT_FAULT_RESPONSE PMBus commands respectively.
-For the IR38165 and IR38365, which do not support PMBus, the corresponding registers may be used.
+The default overtemperature threshold as well as overtemperature response may be re-configured or overridden using the corresponding MTP registers.
 The devices support three types of responses to an over-temperature fault:

-- 1) Ignore
+- Ignore

 - 2) Inhibit when over temperature condition exists and auto-restart when over temperature condition disappears

 - 3) Latched shutdown.